chaitanyagupta/XCDataModelPrinter/README.md

        Att: name                      String                                                       jLmWXAAxrGiROYTzEQlBrZZTlb6f2bF9575UvHrUaJA=
        Rel: recipe                    Recipe          ingredients                      Nullify O I GvmjTsOh76OGkr0Lmnxdh8u6FO4E+iuEYa0mRZPuKJQ=

-The project contains a script, `print_xcdatamodel`, which prints a textual representation of a .xcdatamodel file.
-This script as the textconv program for a diff driver in git (see Installation below).
+The project source compiles to a binary, `XCDataModelPrinter`, which prints a textual representation of a .xcdatamodel file.
+This binary acts as the textconv program for a diff driver in git (see Installation below).

-`print_xcdatamodel` works by compiling the xcdatamodel file to a mom file using the `momc` compiler.
-The compiled mom file is then read by another program, `MOMPrinter`, which also ships with this project. `MOMPrinter` takes a .mom file as input and prints a detailed description of the data model on standard output.
+`XCDataModelPrinter` works by compiling the .xcdatamodel file (actually, its a directory) to a .mom file using the `momc` compiler.
+The program should usually be able to find `momc`, but if it can't, you can help it by setting the environment variable `MOMC_PATH`.
+Once it has a compiled .mom file, it uses the `NSManagedObjectModel` interface to print a textual representation on standard output.

 Installation
 ------------

-1. Copy `print_xcdatamodel` to your `$PATH`

-2. Build `MOMPrinter` and copy the binary to your path
+1. Build `XCDataModelPrinter` and copy the binary to your path

-  * Open the `MOMPrinter` project in Xcode and build with release configuration
+  * Open the `XCDataModelPrinter` project in Xcode and build with release configuration
-  * Right click on Products > MOMPrinter in the project navigator, then click 'Show in Finder' to locate the binary
+  * Right click on Products > XCDataModelPrinter in the project navigator, then click 'Show in Finder' to locate the binary
   * Copy the binary to your `$PATH`

     Alternatively, you can build the project on the command line using xcodebuild.

+2. Test with an existing .xcdatamodel file.

+    XCDataModelPrinter /path/to/your/project.xcdatamodeld/project 1.xcdatamodel

+   If you see a textual representation of the data model printed on stdout, skip to the next section.
+If you see an error that says "Couldn't find momc", you need to help `XCDataModelPrinter` find the the `momc` binary.
+You can do this by setting the environment variable `MOMC_PATH` to the path of the `momc` binary.

 Adding the git-diff driver
 --------------------------

-1. Ensure that `momc` is available in your $PATH.
-For Xcode 4.3.2, the `momc` binary can be found at `/Applications/Xcode.app/Contents/Developer/usr/bin/momc`

-2. Set up `git diff` to use `print_xcdatamodel` for xcdatamodel files
+1. Set up `git diff` to use `XCDataModelPrinter` for xcdatamodel files

-  * Add the following line to your projects `.gitattributes` file (if you want this to apply globally, you can use `~/.gitattributes`)
+  * Add the following line to your project's `.gitattributes` file (if you want this to apply globally, you can use `~/.gitattributes`)

         elements diff=xcdatamodel

-    This tells to use `xcdatamodel` as the diff driver for .xcdatamodel/elements files (which contain your model's entire definition).
+    This tells git to use `xcdatamodel` as the diff driver for .xcdatamodel/elements files (which contain your model's entire definition).
 What exactly is this `xcdatamodel` driver?
 That is defined in the next section.